ENSTA-U2IS-AI/torch-uncertainty/README.md

 This package provides a multi-level API, including:

 - ready-to-train baselines on research datasets, such as ImageNet and CIFAR
-- baselines available for training on your datasets
+- deep learning baselines available for training on your datasets
 - [pretrained weights](https://huggingface.co/torch-uncertainty) for these baselines on ImageNet and CIFAR (work in progress 🚧).
 - layers available for use in your networks
 - scikit-learn style post-processing methods such as Temperature Scaling